Doggy Day Spa: Essential Oils For Dogs

 • Niaouli – This oil has antihistamine and antibacterial properties to help your dog’s skin issues from allergies.

 • Sweet Marjoram – This oil is great for healing bacterial skin infections and wounds.
-It has strong antibacterial properties and has a calming agent as well as a muscle relaxant.
+It has strong antibacterial properties and is a calming agent as well as a muscle relaxant.

 Dog Anxiety